12 Best Dark Web Search Engines for Threat Intelligence

 • Security teams use these tools for threat research and credential exposure checks

-• Search engines only index public .onion sites - they miss private forums and Telegram channels where real-time credential leaks happen
+• Search engines only index public .onion sites and miss private forums and Telegram channels where real-time credential leaks happen

 • Manual searching has serious limitations, which is why enterprise teams rely on automated dark web monitoring